alex-bochkarev/bochkarev.io/content/teaching/SMTB-Algo.md

 -   `Version 1, Workshop (2020):` ca. 2 hours session, online.
 Russian (presentation) / English (materials),
 -   `Version 2, Minicourse (2021):` four sessions, one hour each, online.
 Russian and English (materials in English only).
+-   `Version 3, Minicourse (2022):` four sessions, one hour each, online.
+Russian (materials in English only).

 ## Background {#background}